Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Technology

 \section{Technology}

 The main challenge driving the ML-HEQUPP initiative is the dramatic increase in data rates associated with next-generation scientific facilities.
 There is a growing need in many experiments for flexible, high-throughput, low-latency processing solutions that can operate under the extreme bandwidth and timing constraints characteristic of modern instruments.
 The improvement in detector resolution and scale are leading to an increase of data volumes from gigabytes per second to hundreds of terabytes per second.
 The “record everything” approach that has traditionally used by many experiments has become technically and economically infeasible.
 In response, scientific data pipelines are now incorporating intelligent real-time filtering steps near the data generation source itself, which preserve salient scientific information while reducing data streams to manageable rates.
 Generally, addressing this challenge can require a distributed and heterogeneous computing ecosystem that spans detectors, front-end electronics, and offline computing infrastructure.
-Details of the implementation can make use of Application-specific integrated circuits (ASIC), Field Programmable Gate Arrays (FPGA), embedded processors, Graphics Processing Units (GPU), and other specialized compute platforms, depending on the constraints specific to a given application.
+Details of the implementation can make use of application-specific integrated circuits (ASICs), field programmable gate arrays (FPGAs), embedded processors, graphics processing units (GPU), other specialized compute platforms, and/or a combination of many, depending on the constraints specific to a given application.

-Several science-driven examples demonstrate the potential and benefits this distributed approach, from the edge to the data center.
+Several \textbf{current science-driven examples} demonstrate the potential and benefits this distributed approach, from the edge to the data center.
 Attosecond streaking detectors requires MHz-rate reconstruction of ultrafast X-ray pulses at the SLAC Linac Coherent Light Source (LCLS); fusion devices like DIII-D benefit from real-time prediction of disruptive events; and high-energy physics applications at the Large Hadron Collider (LHC) rely on intelligent triggers to reduce overwhelming event rates.
-In these examples and more, this community emphasizes that real-time and edge/distributed machine learning is required to manage data volumes and support responsive experimental control.
-Furthermore, the technological approaches described here collectively support efficient, scalable, on-and-near detector intelligence to meet the physics demands of modern experiments.
+In these examples and more, this community emphasizes that real-time and edge/distributed machine learning is required to manage data volumes and support responsive experimental control in today's detectors.